 But that’s like smoking cigarettes to suppress your appetite in an attempt to lose weight.
 Sure, nicotine can help you feel less hungry.
 But the damage cigarettes do to your lungs, your blood vessels, and other parts of your body make smoking a terrible strategy for dropping a few pounds.

-You can read more about why you should never eat grains again in this article.
+You can read more about why you should never eat grains.
 For now, remember that they’re loaded with blood-sugar-spiking carbs and inflammatory proteins.

 As far as vitamins and minerals are concerned, you don’t need to eat grains to supply those micronutrients.
 Instead, you can get them from pastured meats and, in particular, organ meat (such as the liver).
 They’re also found in many vegetables.